Vaguery/klapaucius/doc/push_instruction_dsl.md

   Example: `record-an-error :from :my-bad-message`

   Constructs a map with keys `:step` and `:item`, the former set to the current `Interpreter` counter, and the latter set to the value stored in the named scratch variable.
 This is pushed to the `:error` stack.
-For example, this is used to produce a record of divide-by-zero errors when `:integer-divide` is given a zero denominator.
+For example, this is used to produce a record of divide-by-zero errors when `:scalar-divide` is given a zero denominator.

 - [X] `save-nth-of [stackname :at where :as local]`